-A range of breathing treatments can help a person breathe more easily when they have a medical emergency, an infection, or a chronic health condition, or medical emergency.
+A range of breathing treatments can help a person breathe more easily when they have an infection, chronic health condition, or medical emergency.
 Examples include bronchodilators, corticosteroids, antimicrobial drugs, and more.

 Breathing treatments use medication to fight infections, remove mucus, dilate parts of the respiratory system, and improve breathing.